Bribie Island: Bribie Island Bridge

 The existing bridge was the longest, pre-stressed, pre-cast concrete bridge in Australia at the time of its construction.
-With a length of 2736 feet (831.4 m), the bridge cost $716,321 and was officially opened on Saturday 19 October 1963 by the Premier of Queensland Frank Nicklin.
+With a length of 2736 feet (831.4 m), the bridge cost £520,000 and was officially opened on Saturday 19 October 1963 by the Premier of Queensland Frank Nicklin.

 An additional bridge onto Bribie Island has been proposed, and an official Bribie Island Bridge Corridor Study was conducted in 2015 by the Queensland Department of Transport and Main Roads that supports this proposal.
 The study recommends the new bridge be built 15 m north of the existing bridge, however the anticipated date of commencement has not yet been announced.

-In early-2023, The Queensland Government created plans for the new bridge, the bridge would be 4 lanes, 2 in each direction and have wider pedestrian walkways.
-Moreton Bay Regional Council also made plans for the existing bridge to become a "green" bridge, with the 2 traffic lanes to be replaced with shared bicycle-pedestrian lanes, and have greenery line the bridge, The Moreton Bay Council created these plans because it would've been "too costly" to demolish the 60 year-old structure, and that it would reduce traffic by making it easier to bike across.
+In early 2023, The Queensland Government created plans for the new bridge, the bridge would be 4 lanes, 2 in each direction and have wider pedestrian walkways.
+Moreton Bay City Council also made plans for the existing bridge to become a "green" bridge, with the 2 traffic lanes to be replaced with shared bicycle-pedestrian lanes, and have greenery line the bridge, The Moreton Bay Council created these plans because it would be "too costly" to demolish the 60 year-old structure, and that it would reduce traffic by making it easier to bike across.